 Ricardoes Tomatoes & Strawberries

-This was my second visit here and I love it.
-I haven’t eaten in the café but I love picking the strawberries.
-The first time we went crazy and we filled two buckets of strawberries.
-We brought a heap home in our esky and froze them.
-We later made jam out of some of them and used the others in an apple / strawberry crisp.
+This was my second visit here, and I love it.
+I haven’t eaten in the café, but I love picking the strawberries.
+The first time we went crazy, and we filled two buckets of strawberries.
+We bought a heap home in our esky and froze them.
+We later made jam out of some of them and used the others in an apple/strawberry crisp.

 You can attend a tour and see how the tomatoes are grown, but these you need to buy inside.
 They also have lettuce that you can pick.